-For storage, we have opted for Samsung’s highly regarded 970 EVO SSD.
-This m.2 offers lighting quick load times for your operating system, games, and a few applications at an affordable price.
+For storage, we have opted for Samsung’s highly regarded 970 EVO Plus SSD.
+This M.2 offers lighting quick load times for your operating system, games, and a few applications at an affordable price.
 This is a high-quality SSD that is built to last, and 1TB of space is more than enough to get you going.
-With read and write speeds of 3,500MBs and 2,500MBs, respectively, you are not just getting something of high quality but quick too.
+With read and write speeds of 3,500MBs and 3,300MBs, respectively, you are not just getting something of high quality but quick too.

-Every PC needs a solid power supply to bring efficient power to those components, and that is precisely what you get from this Corsair RMx series PSU.
-This is a 750W model, giving you more than enough power and leaving some headroom for overclocking and future upgrades.
-A higher wattage than needed will also keep the fan at ‘Zero Fan Mode’ for longer, giving you better acoustic performance.
-The RMX comes with an 80+ Gold rating and is fully-modular, giving you greater control over the cable management.
+Every PC needs a solid power supply to bring efficient power to those components, and that is precisely what you get from this EVGA GQ PSU.
+This is a 650W model, giving you more than enough power and leaving some headroom for overclocking and future upgrades.
+A higher wattage than needed will also keep the fan quieter for longer, giving you better acoustic performance.
+The GQ comes with an 80+ gold rating and is semi-modular, giving you greater control over the cable management.

 This mini-ITX build is going to need a reliable motherboard with overclocking capabilities.
 The Gigabyte Aorus X570-I is loaded full of features to give you more than just a great overclocking board.